 Soil profiles were investigated at each case study site in summer 2016.
-Profile descriptions were carried out according to the methodology of the German soil classification system (AG Boden, 2005).
-The soil horizons' designations were transferred to
+Profile descriptions were carried out according to the methodology of the German soil classification sys-

-2.1.4 Soil quality assessment and biomass yield estimation
+2.1.4 Soil-quality assessment and biomass yield estimation

 For testing the suitability of SQR scores for bioenergy crops mean biomass data were collected for all case study regions.
-As plantations with bioenergy crops were established at all investigated case study sites later on, direct correlations between field specific SQR scores and biomass yields could not be investigated yet.
+As plantations with bioenergy crops were established at all investigated case study sites later on, direct correlations between field-specific SQR scores and biomass yields could not be investigated yet.
 Thus, regional project partners provided data on average biomass yields from adjacent field sites with soil conditions comparable to the respective case study sites.
 These data for the same bioenergy crops as cultivated on the case study sites were used as an estimate of local biomass yields.
-The available biomass yield data were roughly separated into two groups: biomass yields from woody bioenergy crops (willow, poplar, black locust and pine) and from grass like species (miscanthus, switchgrass).
-The nonparametric Spearman rank coefficient between SQR final scores and mean biomass yields from woody bioenergy crops (n = 16) was calculated and tested for significance using R statistical package (R Commander).
-The small data set for grass like bioenergy crops (n = 4) did not allow for calculating correlation coefficients.
+The available biomass yield data were roughly separated into two groups: biomass yields from woody bioenergy crops (willow, poplar, black locust, and pine) and from grasslike species (miscanthus, switchgrass).
+The non-parametric Spearman rank coefficient between SQR final scores and mean biomass yields from woody bioenergy crops (n = 16) was calculated and tested for significance using the R statistical package (R Commander).
+The small dataset for grass-like bioenergy crops (n = 4) did not allow for calculating correlation coefficients.